“Metaphors in My Attic” is hours of online, video based training which has received 100% positive feedback from practitioners worldwide.

 I am confident that the information contained in this program will transform the way that you work with clients and will get you thinking completely differently about how you hear and use language in your clinical practice.

-Over 10 hours of video organised into manageable bite size chunks.
+Over 10 hours of video in manageable bite size chunks

 "A really fantastic set of learning materials.
 Andy Austin lays out his Metaphors of Movement model in a clear, well-organized way that makes it easy to learn.
 This is a significant development and an excellent presentation of it.
 There's more to it than you might think."
 Connirae Andreas, author of Core Transformation